amoksito/Spandoc/README.md

 ### spandoc_run

-The `spandoc_run` command gets the settings, forms the pandoc command, passes the pandoc command to Pandoc, catches/shows the results and failures and either write it to a file or displays it in Sublimes buffer.
+The `spandoc_run` is the core of __Spandoc__: it gets the settings, forms the pandoc command, passes the pandoc command to Pandoc, catches/shows the results and failures and either write it to a file or displays it in Sublimes buffer (buffer not yet implemented).